 Huck Bolts and Rivets

-Huckbolt, Structural Rivet & Huck Guns.
+Huckbolt, Huck Rivets & Huck Guns.

-Australia's #1 Official Huck Bolt Distributor.
+Australia's #1 Official Award-Winning Huck Bolt & Huck Rivet Distributor Since 1993.

-How does a Huck bolt work?
+How does a Huck lockbolt work?

 Place the Huck bolt sleeve on the opposite side of the pinhead.
 The sleeve sits over the pin and will form a strong, lasting joint when the sleeve is swaged (compressed) into the grooves of the pin via an industrial tool, the tool presses the softer material collar into the pin making the two-pieces into a one-piece combo.